tlabak/MachineLearning/decision-tree/README.md

 fact be printed; the default behavior (`python -m pytest`) will suppress everything but the pytest output.

+## Coding
+- Implemented a train test split and cross validation
+- Implemented some classification metrics
+- Implemented a simple model that just predicts the mode (most common class)
+- Computed information gain
+- Implemented a decision tree with the ID3 algorithm

 ## Material
 - [Let’s Write a Decision Tree Classifier from Scratch - Machine Learning Recipes #8](https://www.youtube.com/watch?v=LDRbO9a6XPU)